-The University provides living quarters for approximately 2,000 students in campus residence halls.
+The University provides living quarters for approximately 2,000 students in campus residence halls and apartments.
 Continuous efforts are made to provide educational, social, and cultural advantages as part of the experience in group living for the residents of these halls.

 Students who live in the Southeastern Louisiana University residence halls are required to purchase a meal plan.
 When a plan is chosen, the student agrees to abide by his/her choice for the full semester.
 If a resident student fails to select a meal plan during the registration process, the default meal plan will automatically be selected for him/her.
 Declining balance dollars may be added at any time in increments of \$25.
 Declining balance dollars roll over from Fall to Spring semesters only.
 Prices are subject to change if conditions make it necessary.
 Only students with meal plans and students purchasing meals on an individual meal basis will be admitted to the cafeteria.
-(See the fees and expenses section of this catalog for rates.)
 All purchases made on the student's account must be made by the individual whose name appears on the account.